How To Start A Courier Business? (Step by Step Guide)

 - Limited Liability Company

-With a limited liability company (LLC), you enjoy the benefits of limited liability and tax benefits.
-Income flows to the owners and LLC members who file individual tax returns with the state.
+With a limited liability company (LLC), you get liability protection without the complexity of a corporation.
+Income passes through to the owners and LLC members, who report it on their personal tax returns.

 - Sole Proprietorship